namwarvm/Sample-repo/README.md

 # Example Repository
-This is a sample repo, hello world!
+This is a sample repo, hello Coder!

+My second line in readme